Written by Reuben Leder, Michael Piller, and Rene Echevarria

 When Ambassador Airik (portrayed by Mickey Cottrell) beams on board, Picard has a hard time picturing Kamala with him.

 The character of Captain Picard has very rarely let down his guard and shown his more lighthearted side.
 There have been occasional mentions of past romances, including some unresolved feelings for Dr. Crusher.
 The only real “action” he has seen in the series to this point is with the flighty Vash.
-That relationship, while enjoyable for the Captain, never really seemed like one which I could picture him in long-term.
+That relationship, while enjoyable for the Captain, never really seemed like one in which I could picture him in long term.

 Kamala, however, partially because of her empathic metamorph capabilities and partially because of who she is and how she has been raised, seems to truly be The Perfect Mate for the Captain.
 Her whole life she had been raised and trained for this purpose of uniting the two worlds, so she understands a great deal about duty – something which has always been very important to Picard.
 That she can sense this from him doesn’t hurt the potential relationship either.

 Patrick Stewart and Famke Janssen do an excellent job with their characters, and there seems to be genuine chemistry between the two.
 (What man wouldn’t find Janssen beautiful?)
 That the character of Kamala is created as much more than a piece of fluff, but rather as an intelligent being capable of being Picard’s equal is really what holds the story together, and Janssen pulls it off admirably.
-She also is terrific morphing into what she senses the crowds around her at any given time desire, as is shown in the scene in which Data beings her into the 10- Forward Lounge.
+She also is terrific morphing into what she senses the crowds around her at any given time desire, as is shown in the scene in which Data brings her into the 10- Forward Lounge.

 Stewart manages to make me wonder how much Picard regrets his dedication to duty at the end of this episode.
 Although it’s one of the things that brings Picard and Kamala together, it is also what will drive them apart in the end.
 Stewart has Picard succumb to Kamala’s charms, but not simply for the physical and hormonal reasons that many others are reacting to her.
 Picard sees something deeper in the woman because he is looking to see who she is and who she wants to be.